louisyoungx/flowgram.ai/en/guide/variable/variable-consume.md

 :::tip

-useOutputVariables is available in flowgram@0.5.6 and later versions.
-If using an earlier version, you can implement it with the following code:
+`useOutputVariables` is available in flowgram@0.5.6 and later versions.
+If you are on an earlier version, you can implement it with the following code:

 ```tsx
 const scope = useCurrentScope();